rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 significant bits should be more limited, as the coordinates are restricted to Germany.

-I saw a similar pattern with bytes 4 to 7, so I first read them into two 32 bit integers (little endian, unsigned) and visualised them in a scatter plot
+I saw a similar pattern with bytes 4 to 7, so I read the first 8 bytes into two 32 bit integers (little endian, unsigned) and visualised them in a scatter plot:

 ![](/img/un3_1_int.png)